SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 The final step in the script is an attempt to verify the contract on the blockchain explorer.

 ## Deploying keylessly without using a factory
 If you don't have many contracts to deploy then skipping the use (and deployment) of a factory is an alternative.
-In the same way that a factory was deployed keylessly above, your contracts themselves can each be deployed keylessly instead.
+In the same way that a factory was deployed keylessly as described above, your contracts themselves can each be deployed keylessly instead.

 Any account can perform the deployment by broadcasting exactly the same saved transaction bytecode, and your contracts will always be deployed to the same address on all EVM-based blockchains.
-There are no private keys to safeguard for future deployments, increasing flexibility.
+You won't need to safeguard the private key of the account that was used to do the deployment, increasing flexibility.
+Even if you use a different account (or someone else performs the deployment), the contract will still be deployed to the same address.

+However, please be aware of the issues described below.

-Keyless deployment of *factory* contracts is suitable as factories are meant to be publicly used.
-But for your contracts, consider whether it's OK for any stranger to deploy them. e.g. if the contract assigns administrator privileges on deployment, the stranger who deployed your contract may become administrator, which you wouldn't want.
-So you'd either need to modify your code, or use a keylessly-deployed factory instead.
+Keyless deployment of *factory* contracts in particular is suitable as factories are meant for the public.
+But for your contracts, consider whether it's OK for any stranger to deploy them. e.g. if the contract assigns administrator privileges on deployment, there would be possibility of front-running by a stranger, which would be a security risk.
+The stranger who deployed your contract may become owner and administrator, which you wouldn't want.
+So you'd either need to modify your code, or use a keylessly-deployed *factory* to deploy.

 If your contract uses `msg.sender` in the constructor, the value will be the address of the single-use account that nobody owns or controls, which is not what you'd expect or want, so you'd need to modify the code.
 See [Issues to be aware of](#issues-to-be-aware-of).

-Keyless deployment is more expensive than other methods because the gas price in the transaction has been set to 100 Gwei, a value that is likely to be higher than in the gas fee market of most blockchains.
+Keyless deployment is more expensive than other methods because the gas price in the transaction has been intentionally set to 100 Gwei, a value that is likely to be higher than in the gas fee market of most blockchains.
 The value cannot vary because that would cause different transaction bytecode (which would then cause a different contract address).
 On some blockchains the market gas price may be 10 Gwei, in which case you'd be paying 10 times the market rate for keyless deployment.
+If you have many contracts to deploy then you'd have to spend highly in total.
+You'd also have to fund a different address for each contract, so there would be some funds left over in each after deployment.
+Such remaining funds will be wasted because there is no way to recover them, as nobody has the keys required to spend from the addresses.

+The contract bytecode affects the address.
+Even slight changes to the source code or constructor arguments will change the bytecode, resulting in a different deployment address.

 To deploy your contract keylessly just copy, rename and customize `deployKeylessly-TESTERC20.js`, then run:
 ```